Metrotown (Burnaby) — A Buyer’s Guide

-Block-by-block buyer and investor research for Metrotown — the principal town centre of the City of Burnaby, the only Metro Vancouver town centre with three SkyTrain stations on the same line, anchored by Canada’s second-largest shopping mall, the cultural-commercial heart of the Chinese-Canadian community in Burnaby, the Burnaby South Secondary IB and French Immersion catchment, and the Metrotown Downtown Plan’s 80,000+ resident buildout target.
-Companion to the Metrotown area page.
+Metrotown is the principal town centre of the City of Burnaby and the only Metro Vancouver town centre with three SkyTrain stations on the same line.
+It is anchored by Canada’s second-largest shopping mall, by Crystal Mall — the cultural-commercial heart of the Chinese-Canadian community in Burnaby — by the Burnaby South Secondary catchment, and by the Metrotown Downtown Plan, which targets a population of 80,000-plus residents at full buildout.
+This guide walks the five sub-areas, the schools, the transit, and the planning framework a buyer needs before pricing a Metrotown home.
+It pairs with the Metrotown area page.

 The five sub-areas, mapped

-Metrotown is not a single block — it is five named pieces with different inventory mixes, different cultural-commercial anchors, and different SkyTrain walking distances.
+Metrotown is five named pieces, each with its own cultural-commercial anchor and its own walking distance to a SkyTrain station.
 The Metropolis Mall corridor is the high-rise condo heart; the Crystal Mall area is the cultural-commercial sub-market; the Bonsor area is the family-buyer + recreation-anchor sub-market; South Metrotown / Imperial corridor is the lower-density transition; and Patterson Station + Royal Oak Station are the western and eastern SkyTrain edges with their own growth-node math.
-Different sub-areas, different decisions.

 Metropolis Mall corridor (Kingsway central)